Institutional Review Board

 APPROVED: No changes are required.

-An IRB action taken when the required determinations are made that allows research involving human subjects to proceed consistent with federal regulations, state and local laws, and College policy for a term of one year.
+An IRB action taken when the required determinations are made that allows research involving human subjects to proceed consistent with federal regulations, state and local laws, and University policy for a term of one year.

 CONDITIONALLY APPROVED: Minor, specific, non-substantial changes are required.